-Under the rules of the SEC, stockholders wishing to have a proposal included in the Company's Proxy Statement for the Annual Meeting of Stockholders to be held in 2020 must submit the proposal so that the Secretary of the Company receives it no later than January 1, 2020.
+Under the rules of the SEC, stockholders wishing to have a proposal included in the Company's Proxy Statement for the annual meeting of stockholders to be held in 2022 must submit the proposal so that the Secretary of the Company receives it no later than December 31, 2021.
 The SEC rules set forth standards as to what stockholder proposals are required to be included in a proxy statement.
-In addition, under the Company's Bylaws certain procedures must be followed for a stockholder to nominate persons as directors or to introduce a proposal at an annual meeting of stockholders that will not be included in our proxy statement.
-A stockholder wishing to make a nomination for election to the Board or to have a proposal presented at an annual meeting of stockholders that is not included in our proxy statement must submit written notice of such nomination or proposal so that the Secretary of the Company receives it no later than April 15, 2020 but no earlier than March 16, 2020, which is 60 days and 90 days prior to the one year anniversary of the date the Company's 2019 Annual Meeting of Stockholders, respectively.
-However, in the event that the Company does not hold an annual meeting of stockholders, notice by the stockholder must be delivered not earlier than the close of business on the ninetieth (90th) day prior to such annual meeting and not later than the close of business on the later of the sixtieth (60th) day prior to such annual meeting or, in the event public announcement of the date of such annual meeting is first made by the Corporation fewer than seventy (70) days prior to the date of such annual meeting, the close of business on the tenth (10th) day following the day on which public announcement of the date of such meeting is first made by the Corporation.
+In addition, under the Bylaws certain procedures must be followed for a stockholder to nominate persons as directors or to introduce a proposal at an annual meeting of stockholders that will not be included in our proxy statement.
+A stockholder wishing to make a nomination for election to the Board or to have a proposal presented at an annual meeting of stockholders that is not included in our proxy statement must submit written notice of such nomination or proposal so that the Secretary of the Company receives it no later than April 5, 2022 but no earlier than March 6, 2022, which is sixty (60) days and ninety (90) days prior to the one year anniversary of the date the Annual Meeting, respectively.
+However, in the event that the Company does not hold an annual meeting of stockholders in a given year or if the date of the annual meeting of stockholders is changed by more than thirty (30) days from the date of the preceding year's annual meeting and not later than the close of business on the later of the sixtieth (60th) day prior to such annual meeting or, in the event public announcement of the date of such annual meeting is first made by the Company fewer than seventy (70) days prior to the date of such annual meeting, the close of business on the tenth (10th) day following the day on which public announcement of the date of such meeting is first made by the Company.